 \subsection{Our Contributions}

-\begin{enumerate} [leftmargin=*,topsep=0pt,partopsep=1ex,parsep=1ex]\itemsep=-4pt \item In Sections~\ref{subsec:algfam-ptrr} and \ref{sec:sharper CR}, we define a parameterization to measure the ``strength'' of concavity of reward functions and develop algorithms with optimal approximation ratios for each value of the strength parameter.
-For parameter $\beta\in(0,1]$, we show that the optimal approximation ratio is $O(k^{\beta/(1+\beta)})$, which gives an improvement over the worst-case optimal bounds of $O(\sqrt{k})$ from prior work whenever $\beta<1$. \item Our algorithms that achieve the optimal guarantees constitute a parameterized family.
+\begin{enumerate} [leftmargin=*,topsep=0pt,partopsep=1ex,parsep=1ex]\itemsep=-4pt \item We introduce a parameter $\beta$ to measure the ``strength'' of concavity of reward functions and develop algorithms with optimal approximation ratios for each $\beta$ (Sections~\ref{subsec:algfam-ptrr} and \ref{sec:sharper CR}).
+For parameter $\beta\in(0,1]$, we show that the optimal approximation ratio is $O(k^{\beta/(1+\beta)})$, which gives an improvement over the worst-case optimal bounds of $O(\sqrt{k})$ from prior work whenever $\beta<1$.\looseness-1 \item Our algorithms that achieve the optimal guarantees constitute a parameterized family.
 In Section~\ref{sec:sample-complexity}, we show how to tune the algorithm parameter, given access to similar instances drawn from a fixed but unknown distribution over IMAB instances.
 We employ techniques from data-driven algorithm design to bound the sample complexity of configuring our algorithm given reward curves of ``training'' instances.
 As in typical data-driven algorithm design settings, our results are optimal on average over the distribution.
-However, we can additionally reason about instances on which we can get strong per-instance guarantees due to the relationship between our algorithm family and sufficient conditions for stronger guarantees.
+However, we can additionally reason about instances on which we can get strong per-instance guarantees due to the relationship between our algorithm family and sufficient conditions for stronger guarantees.\looseness-1